 Modern systems encourage:

-Modern retailers treat content as data:
+Retailers who are truly modernized treat content as data:

 This lets teams reuse content across channels: PDPs, email, social, in-store, merchandising platforms, and marketplaces.

-This results in more consistency, less work, and faster expansion into new channels.
+The result is more consistency, less work, and faster expansion into new channels.

 In a modern operating model: